This is a partial list of events which tend to happen every week in the fall, winter and spring quarters.

 After the last seminar of the day.
 Speakers, faculty, postdocs and graduate students get together for an informal happy hour.
 It's a great chance to meet the day's speakers, or to get ready for the softball game which sometimes follows.
 Fridays at 4:30PM (location varies).

 Towards the end of each spring quarter, 3rd year graduate students organize a student symposium.
-Faculty, research staff and students take a break from their regular Friday schedules and dedicate the full day to listing to 15 minute talks from graduate students (and a few brave senior undergrads).
+Faculty, research staff and students take a break from their regular Friday schedules and dedicate the full day to listening to 15 minute talks from graduate students.